AccessFayetteville provides numerous ways to stay informed about your local government.

 Contact: Lynn Hyke, Construction Manager, 479-718-7670

-The five-year contract was re-bid in September 2009; CH2M HILL was awarded the contract after competing against two other firms.
-This contract is amended on an annual basis, and the contract's term ends December 31, 2014.
-The 2013 contract is for $7,224,875.
+The five-year contract will be renewed in January 1, 2015.
+This contract is amended on an annual basis, and the contract's term ends December 31, 2019.
+The 2013 contract is for $7,522,060 and has an engineering scope added.
 Under the contract terms, budget under runs by CH2M HILL are divided on the basis of 87.5% returned to City and 12.5% provided to CH2M HILL, creating cost savings incentive to both parties.

 During the term of this agreement, CH2M HILL has consistently maintained the cost below target values.
 CH2M HILL employs 38 full time employee positions to meet contract requirements.